Borsuk (infantry fighting vehicle): Failed bids

-Romania has a budget of $3.3 billion for 298 infantry fighting vehicles.
-According to local observers and public information, the potential candidates included the ASCOD 2, the Hanwha K-21 Redback, and the Rheinmetall KF-41 Lynx.
-The award procedure is ongoing, a winner would be selected in 2024, and the contract should also be signed in 2024.
-BAE Systems is offering the AMPV equipped with a turret and the CV90.
+Romania had a budget of $3.3 billion for 298 infantry fighting vehicles.
+According to local observers and public information, the potential candidates included the ASCOD 2, the Hanwha K-21 Redback, and the Rheinmetall KF-41 Lynx, and BAE Systems offered the AMPV with a CV90 turret.
+The Borsuk was presented by PGZ to the Romanian Army in September 2024.

-In September 2024, the PGZ discussed with the Romanian Army about the BWP Borsuk in its IFV variant.
+Romania selected the KF41 Lynx, and signed the contract in May 2026.